 The Federation’s registered office is Hanley Primary Care Access Hub, 69-71 Stafford Street, Hanley, Stoke-on-Trent, Staffordshire, ST1 5LW.

 The Federation has been responsible for running the Walk In Service at the Hanley Primary Care Access Hub since 1st July 2017.
 Operating the Front of House model which was developed based on the Luton pathway.
-The service provides access to GP appointments, 7 days per week, 365 days per year between the hours of 8am and 8pm and has the capacity to see up to 80 patients daily.
+The service provides access to GP and Advanced Nurse Practitioner appointments, 7 days per week, 365 days per year between the hours of 8am and 8pm and has the capacity to see up to just over 80 patients daily.

 In addition, from September 2018, we were awarded the contract to provide Extended Access to Primary Care.
 The core requirements of Extended Access are:

 • Commission weekday provision of access to pre-bookable and same day appointments to general practice services in evenings (after 6.30pm) – to provide an additional 1.5 hours a day.